Forged into Christ-Likeness

 An Insight into Steel

-Each type of steel is an alloy made up of iron plus some other metals.
+Steel is an alloy made up of iron plus some other metals.
 Modern metalworkers alter the composition of the steel and the tempering process based on what the finished product will be.
 A hammer or wrench needs to be very hard.
 These tools are heat-treated at a lower temperature, But steel springs need greater flexibility, so they are tempered at a higher temperature.

 Knives are usually forged between 1922-1994°F (1050-1090°C .)
 The blacksmith needs to heat the metal until it’s red-hot and soft enough to be hammered into shape.
-But a good heat-treating temperature is much lower, between 347–662°F (175–350°C) for up to 2 hours
+But a good heat-treat temperature is much lower, between 347–662°F (175–350°C) for up to 2 hours

 This process imparts flexibility.
 When striking another hard object, the sword would in a sense, “bounce back.”
 It’s still a hardened steel blade, but more flexible.
 Blacksmiths will often heat-treat the spine of a two-edged sword, but not the edges.
 Because for swords and other hand weapons, they want to keep the edge harder then the rest of the blade.